- About the Program

 A variety of internal funding options are available at Eastern Illinois University.
 Most of this funding is provided through graduate teaching assistantships.
 Assistantships are very competitive and admission into the program does not guarantee funding.
 Graduate assistants also need to enroll in 9 credit hours (full time for graduate students) during the semester in which the assistantship is awarded in order to maintain their funding.
 In addition to graduate teaching assistantships there are also a number of travel grants and awards for current students.

-Graduate students in the Department of Communication Studies who have assistantships typically are provided the opportunity to experience the classroom three different ways.
+Graduate students in the Department of Communication Studies who have assistantships typically are provided the opportunity to experience the classroom in several different ways.

 Many of our graduate assistants teach in our introductory communication course, CMN 1310.
 These are stand-alone sections where the student is the primary instructor.
 To prepare you for your role as a CMN 1310 instructor the department's basic course director, Ms. Nora Heist, guides you through a 30-hour orientation and introduction to teaching the course that covers topics such as classroom management, grading, academic integrity, classroom technology and a host of other relevant issues.
 Students are given access to a standard syllabus, a common text, and classroom exercises.
 Students teaching CMN 1310 continue their "classroom education" in the department's CMN 5500 course, which allows Dr. Jones to continue meeting with graduate assistants throughout the semester.

-We are very pleased to offer a number of teaching opportunities to graduate students.
-We believe that teaching will help students develop valuable skills for both professional and academic positions.
+We are very pleased to offer a number of teaching and administrative opportunities to graduate students.
+We believe that teaching and administration will help students develop valuable skills for both professional and academic positions.

 Students who teach CMN 1310 will teach only two sections per semester.
-Students who teach CMN 2030 lab sections either have three sections per semester or two sections along with a large lecture TA assignment.
-Students who solely TA for large classes may assist one to three classes per semester, however, the time commitment will not exceed 20 hours per week.
+Students who solely TA for large classes may assist with one to three classes per semester.
+Students with administrative assignments typically work 19-20 hours per week.